-For those who live for high-carb foods, such as pasta, bread, legumes, and grains, the adjustment to the diet can be quite tricky, and may even feel quite extreme.
-But, like with any other diet, there’s always going to be an element of willpower and restraint to resist the food you’re not supposed to have.
+For those who love high-carb foods, such as pasta, bread, legumes, and grains, the adjustment to the diet can be quite tricky, and may even feel quite extreme.
+But, like with any other diet, there’s always going to be an element of willpower and restraint to resist the foods you’re not supposed to have.

-There are plenty of keto diet pdf meal plans available online that can help.
-After a while, you’ll almost instinctively know what and what not to eat.
+There are plenty of keto diet pdf meal plans and recipes available online that can help you with your keto shopping.
+After a while, you’ll almost instinctively know what and what not to eat every time you plan your keto meals.

 Are there vegetarian and vegan versions of the diet?

 This is especially important if people are concerned about the ethical and environmental impact of the diet.
 However, whilst vegetarian and vegan versions are available, they are harder to do.
-This is because both vegetarian and vegan diets champion grains and legumes, which are very off limits.
-This means the range of food that you can eat is much narrower.
+This is because both vegetarian and vegan diets revolve around grains and legumes, which you’ll absolutely need to leave out of your keto meal.
+This means the range of foods that you can eat is much narrower.

 But it’s not impossible.
-Fatty vegetables like avocados are still completely possible to have, leafy and “above-ground” vegetables are fine, tofu is certainly an option, and healthy oils such as olive, linseed/flaxseed, and rapeseed, are still a great source of the fat you’ll need to make the diet work.
+Fatty vegetables like avocado are still completely possible to have, leafy and “above-ground” green vegetables are keto friendly, meaning salad can be on your keto menu.
+Tofu is certainly an option for your vegan keto recipes.
+Healthy oils such as coconut, olive, linseed/flaxseed, and rapeseed, are still a great source of the fats you’ll need to make the diet work.

 Is it expensive?

 Yes, it can be.

-Meat is generally more expensive compared to vegetables.
-Not to mention, the keto diet champions grass-fed meat because it’s lower in calories and higher in good fat.
-But, this is much more expensive than regular feed-fed meat.
+Meats are generally more expensive compared to vegetables.
+Not to mention, keto diet recipes champion high quality grass-fed meat because it’s lower in calories and higher in good fats.
+But, this is much more expensive than regular feed-fed meat products.

 That’s not to say the diet has to be expensive.
-With some savvy and effort, you could certainly keep costs down.
-But, if you want it to be the most effective, you’ll have to be prepared to spend some extra pounds to shed some!
+With some savvy, effort, and time, you can save money when at the grocery store and keto essentials like beef and chicken.
+But, if you want it to be the most effective, you’ll have to be prepared to spend some extra pounds when shopping in order to shed some!

 Is it environmentally friendly?